Shed and Shift

 The healing happens when you can distinguish between what’s yours and what you’ve absorbed—not just in the present moment, but also recognizing the absorbed emotions from your past.

-Let me say that again because it’s important: In that kitchen moment, Sarah was carrying two separate emotional loads.
+Let me say that again because it’s important: In that kitchen moment, Elena was carrying two separate emotional loads.
 Her own panic from her inner child pattern (which came from absorbing overwhelming emotions as a child) AND Jake’s actual disappointment that she’d absorbed in the present.

 Two different absorbed emotions.
 One from the past, one from now.
 Both merged together in her body until she couldn’t breathe.